osandov/drgn/docs/api_reference.rst

     This class can be constructed directly, but it is usually more convenient to use one of the :ref:`api-program-constructors`.

-    :param Architecture arch: The architecture of the program.
+    :param platform: The platform of the program, or ``None`` if it should be determined automatically when a core dump or symbol file is added.
+    :type platform: Platform or None

     .. attribute:: flags